Shipping and Handling: What It Includes, How Costs Are Calculated, and How to Control Them

 Step 2: Estimate Shipping Costs

-Use historical carrier data to calculate:
+Use historical carrier data or carrier rate cards to calculate:

-Average shipping cost per order
+Average outbound shipping cost per order

-Cost by service level
+Average cost by service level

 Step 3: Calculate Handling Cost per Order

-Add up monthly handling expenses:
+Total your monthly handling expenses:

-Then divide by average monthly order volume.
+Divide by average monthly order volume.

 Example: